OWASP/Top10/2017/en/0xA1-Injections.md

 1. The preferred option is to use a safe API which avoids the use of the interpreter entirely or provides a parameterized interface.
 Be careful with APIs, such as stored procedures, that are parameterized, but can still introduce injection under the hood.

 2. If (1) is not available, you should escape special characters using the specific escape syntax for that interpreter.
-OWASP’s Java Encoder and similar libraries provide such escaping routines.
+OWASP's Java Encoder and similar libraries provide such escaping routines.

-3. Positive or “white list” input validation is also recommended, but is not a complete defense as many situations require special characters be allowed.
+3. Positive or "white list" input validation is also recommended, but is not a complete defense as many situations require special characters be allowed.
 If special characters are required, only approaches (1) and (2) above will make their use safe.

 ## Example Scenarios